McGavin History, Family Crest & Coats of Arms

 The surname McGavin was first found in County Cavan, where they were recorded as a family of great antiquity.
 The Irish name MacGowan (not to be confused with the Scottish, which roots from MacGoun) is most often hidden under the ubiquitous name Smith.
 In Irish, the name is Mac an Ghabhain, which means 'son of the blacksmith'; thus its translation to Smith.
 In England, Horsington Manor in Somerset was owned by the Gowens family from sometime in the 1500s through 1653 when it was sold.

 This web page shows only a small excerpt of our McGavin research.
-Another 315 words (22 lines of text) covering the years 1396, 1613, 1698 and 1725 are included under the topic Early McGavin History in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) covering the years 165 and 1659 are included under the topic Early McGavin History in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: He drives forth the darkness and the foe.